 Readouts

-Tumor cell destruction by flow cytometry, NK cells response by cytokine secretion (IFNγ release) and Luciferase-based reporter expression.
+Tumor cell destruction (apoptosis) by flow cytometry, NK cell response by cytokine secretion (IFNγ release) and luciferase-based reporter expression.

 Add-On Services